Donate Now

 Ethical Matters: Game Changers: Video Games with Purpose

 The videogame industry, now larger than the film and music industries combined, has a proven ability to challenge the status quo.
 Video gaming can put ethical dilemmas in the cross-hairs of philosophical thought.
 Games raise questions such as how should we be governed, and what does it mean to be a good or dutiful person?
-Games critic Marijam Did and game writier and designer Daniel Griliopoulos discuss how videogames can achieve egalitarian goals instead of fuelling hyper-materialist and reactionary agendas, and gaming’s huge influence can be harnessed for good.
+Games critic Marijam Did and game writer and designer Daniel Griliopoulos discuss how videogames can achieve egalitarian goals instead of fuelling hyper-materialist and reactionary agendas, and gaming’s huge influence can be harnessed for good.

 Marijam Did is a Lithuanian-Tatar games industry critic dissecting the intersection between videogames and IRL politics.
 Her work has been published by the Guardian, VICE, GamesIndustry.biz, Rosa Luxemburg Stiftung and others.
 Marijam was a Lecturer at Royal Holloway, University of London, and is currently a Senior Marketing Executive at a Bafta-winning videogames studio.